webperf/WAPA/README.md

             npm install express  //this command install the express module

-4. Create a new folder "node_modules" under the WAPA-master folder or the folder that you move the WAPA files into, and copy the first seven modules (cssom£¬esprima, htmlparser£¬jessie£¬msexcel-builder£¬readdirp and underscore) that downloaded at step 3 into this new folder.
+4. Create a new folder "node_modules" under the WAPA-master folder or the folder that you move the WAPA files into, and copy the first seven modules (cssom, esprima,htmlparser, jessiw, msexcel-builder, readdirp and underscore) that downloaded at step 3 into this new folder.
 Command "npm root" can show the path where these downloaded modules are stored.

 5. Create a new folder "node_modules" under WAPA-master\server folder, and copy the remaining four modules (express, temporary, unzip and wrench) that downloaded at step 3 into this new folder.

+There is 2 method to access WAPA:

-6. Using  command  "node youpath\WAPA-master\server\app.js" to start the server of WAPA. yourpath is the path where WAPA-master is stored.
-Such as :
+6. Using  command  "node YOU-WAPA-ROOT\server\app.js" to start the server of WAPA.
+YOU-WAPA-ROOT is the root directory of the WAPA files.

-              node C:\Users\lich\WAPA-master\server\app.js

-7. Open a browser and enter "http://localhost:8888/", the homepage of WAPA will be shown.
+Open a browser and enter "http://localhost:8888/", the homepage of WAPA will be shown.

+7. Alternatively, Using command to access WAPA is OK.

+       node  YOU-WAPA-ROOT\main.js PROJECT-ROOT

+    PROJECT-ROOT is the root directory of the project that you want to analyze.
+The result is stored as WapaAnalyzeResult.xlsx under the PROJECT_ROOT.